 Many smaller cities also have immigration pilot programs for specific industries, which is essential in our next step.
-For example, programs like the Rural and Northern Immigration Pilot (RINP), Atlantic Immigration Pilot Program (AIPP) and the Agri-Food Pilot (AFP) seek to actively present skilled migrants within specific industries by fast-tracking their visa application process.
+For example, programs like the Rural and Northern Immigration Pilot (RINP), Atlantic Immigration Pilot (AIP), and Agri-Food Pilot (AFP) seek to actively present skilled migrants within specific industries by fast-tracking their visa application process.

 Step 3: Localize and Send Off Your Resumé

 Your resumé is the primary way you will present yourself to potential employers.
-Therefore, your information must be clear, up to date and verifiable.
-A significant way to make sure your resumé will have maximum engagement with potential employers is to structure your resumé as follows.
+Therefore, your information must be transparent, up-to-date, and verifiable.
+A significant way to ensure your resumé will have maximum engagement with potential employers is to structure your resumé as follows.

 A great way to describe your duties and responsibilities is via the SPAR method:

-- E.g. We did this via redesigning the factory layout and improving the data systems.
+- E.g., We did this by redesigning the factory layout and improving the data systems.

 Fourth, ensure you include your qualifications, presented in a way that is clear and easy to understand for Canadian employers.
-Finally, the most important thing concerning your education is to complete an Educational Credential Assessment (ECA).
-For a full breakdown of why an ECA is essential and how to apply and complete one, click here.
+Finally, the most important thing concerning your education for the purposes of immigration is to complete an Educational Credential Assessment (ECA).
+Here's a full breakdown of why an ECA is essential and how to apply and complete one.

-Another important tip is to use language that is recognizable to Canadians.
-For example, when referring to secondary education, choose terms like “high school” and “Grade Points Average (GPA)” over more local descriptors.
+Another important tip is to use recognizable language for Canadians.
+For example, when referring to secondary education, choose terms like "high school" and "Grade Points Average (GPA)" over more local descriptors.
 The easier your resumé is to understand, the better your chance of impressing potential employers.

-Once your resumé is complete, it’s time to contact potential employers and present your resumé.
-An excellent place to start is on some of the many Canadian Job portals such as Monster or Indeed.
+Once your resumé is complete, it's time to contact potential employers and present your resumé.
+An excellent place to start is on some Canadian Job portals such as Monster or Indeed.